vis-kid/octopress_drafts_previewer/source/_posts/2015-11-13-Middleman-Bascis-02.markdown

 ### CSS Concatenation

-For your Sass code its bascially the same—except that you should use Sass’s **@import** instead of require from Sprockets.
-Again, place it the “required” files at the very top and order matters here as well.
-Unlike requiring JS partials, you leave off the underscore from the partial name for Sass imports.
+For your Sass code its bascially the same but you should use Sass’s **@import** for importing your partials—instead of require from Sprockets.
+Again, place the “required” files at the very top and order matters here as well.
+Unlike requiring JS partials, you leave off the underscore from the partial name when you import Sass partials.

 **/source/stylesheets/all.css.scss**